graalvm/workshops/vscode-tools-for-micronaut/README.md

 During this lab, we will introduce you to the Tools for Micronaut extension for VS Code.
 This extension supports working and building Micronaut applications.
 You will:

 - Install VS Code and the Tools for Micronaut extension.
 - Create a Micronaut application within VS Code.
+To create a new Micronaut application.
+Select the Tools for Micronaut Extension on the left navigation panel and then click "Create new Micronaut Project...".
+You can go with the defaults.
 - Use the code creation automation:
   - Create a REST controller.
 - Discover what the Micronaut Activity view can do: